-Health has improved enormously this century, particularly amongst developed countries like the UK.
+Health has improved enormously this century, particularly amongst sustainable development economy like the UK.
 Live expectancy in England and Wales is now in the mid-1970s, 30 years more than at the beginning of the 20th century.
 This vast improvement is largely the result of significantly reduced infant mortality rates.

 But the health of many populations can still be improved.
 Poor health, arising from environmental pollution, social deprivation and personal irresponsibility is a major contributor to premature death.
 Its reduction should form another cornerstone of a nation’s sustainable development strategy.